 Recall the definition of equivalence (in terms of finite state automata):

-The minimally equivalent DFA is not unique.
+The minimally equivalent DFA is unique up to state names.

 Procedure